Lake Tauca: Geography

-Lake Tauca was the largest lake on the Altiplano in the last 130,000, 120,000 or 100,000 years.
+Lake Tauca was the largest lake on the Altiplano during the last 100,000-130,000 years.
 Although the preceding paleolake (Minchin) was probably shallower, there is disagreement about the methods used to ascertain water depth.
 Some consider Minchin the larger lake; a 1985 paper estimated its size at 63000 km2, compared with Tauca's 43000 km2.
 Confusion may have resulted from the incorrect attribution of Tauca's shorelines to Lake Minchin; a shoreline at 3760 m formerly attributed to Lake Minchin was dated to the Tauca phase at 13,790 BP.
 The theory that Tauca is the largest lake follows a deepening trend in the southern Altiplano paleolakes which contrasts with a decreasing trend in the level of Lake Titicaca during the Pleistocene.
 This pattern probably occurred because the threshold between the two basins progressively eroded, allowing water from Titicaca to flow into the southern Altiplano.
 The lakes left erosional benches, fan deltas (where the lakes interacted with ice) and lake-sediment deposits, and eroded into moraines.
+The ridge that separates the Salar de Uyuni and Salar de Coipasa was a peninsula in the lake; San Agustín, San Cristóbal and Colcha formed islands.

 The lake and its predecessors (such as Lake Minchin) formed in the area currently occupied by salt flats such as the Salar de Uyuni, Salar de Coipasa, Lake Poopó, Salar de Empexa, Salar de Laguani, and Salar de Carcote—several tens of meters beneath the Tauca water level.
 The present-day cities of Oruro and Uyuni are located in areas flooded by Lake Tauca.
 Salar de Ascotán may or may not have been part of Lake Tauca.
 The submergence of a large part of the Altiplano under Lake Tauca reduced the production of dust there and its supply to Patagonia, but "restocked" the sediments and thus increased dust supply once Lake Tauca dried up.
 The terrain above 3800 m was affected by glaciation.
 In the Coipasa basin, a major debris avalanche from the Tata Sabaya volcano rolled over terraces left by Lake Tauca.